JacobKaiser8/Book-1/New Organization/02. Chapter Brainstorming/Chapter 1.md

 - His band is taken back to the academy by the Legionarius
 - The rest of the students see the result of what happened and brings Marcus shame
 - [[Aurex Veridion]] visits Marcus in the infirmary and although is not upset, Marcus still feels his pride dashed even further
-	- [[Aurex Veridion]] tries to comfort and encourage him but it does not sink into the mind of Marcus
+	- [[Aurex Veridion]] tries to comfort and encourage him but it does not sink into the mind of Marcus.
+Uses a commanding and proud father voice rather than a "stock" "disappointed father" voice.
 - [[Marcus Friend]] comes and visits

 **Retires to the Barracks**